 This program (known as AGGP) is a mix of computer science, software engineering, game development technology, and project management.
 Students use the latest technology and tools, including Unreal and Unity, in academic labs with machines and tech including VR/AR/XR technology.
 The AGGP degree program is managed, maintained, and updated by an industry professional with Batman and Marvel on his resume.
-Students develop an online portfolio displaying their talents, skills, and ability to work within a team.
-The portfolio is used to help obtain a job and for entrance into schools.
+Students develop an online portfolio displaying their talents and skills.
+The portfolio is used to obtain a job and for entrance into schools.